prologin/camisole/doc/index.rst

 .. camisole-language-list::

-Communication with the |project| engine relies on a simple HTTP/JSON REST API.
+Communication with the |project| engine relies on a simple HTTP + JSON API.

 You can contribute to the project development on GitHub_ by reporting issues, making suggestions or opening pull requests.